Shreya-Wani/Backend/README.md

 - **Middlewares** → Logging, validation, and error handling.
 - **CRUD Operations** → Full Create, Read, Update, Delete functionality.

-> 🏆 This is the most complete project in the repo and reflects a **production-like Express structure**.

 ---

 ### 5️⃣ Modules [How export-import works]